Warren County, Ohio: Politics

 Warren County has long been one of the most Republican counties in Ohio, and has been since the party was established in the 1850s.
 Since the first presidential election after its founding, 1856, Warren County has supported the Republican candidate for president all but once, the exception being 1964 when Warren County voted for Democrat Lyndon B. Johnson over Barry M. Goldwater.
+Jimmy Carter is the only other Democrat since Franklin D. Roosevelt to win as much as 40 percent of the county's vote.
 In 2008, Warren County cast the largest net vote for John McCain of any Ohio county.
 Before the Republican Party was formed, Warren County supported the Whigs.

 The Republican trend is no less pronounced at the state level.
 Since 1869, Warren County has almost always supported the Republican candidate for Governor of Ohio, the exceptions being in 1924 when it supported Vic Donahey, 1932 (George White), 1952 (Frank Lausche), and 1958 (Michael V. DiSalle).
 However, other than DiSalle, each of these four Democrats, who were all victorious statewide, were conservative Democrats.

 In local races, Warren County occasionally elected Democrats for much of the 20th century.
 In 1976, two of the three county commission seats were won by Democrats, and as late as the 1990s, local elections between Democrats and Republicans frequently remained competitive.
-However, with the massive expansion of Warren County's population in the 1990s, the county swiftly became a Republican stronghold, this being indicated by the fact that Republicans' typically ran unopposed.
-In elections between 1996 and 2012, in which eight county offices were on the ballot, no Democrat filed to run.
+However, with the massive expansion of Warren County's population in the 1990s, the county turned as solidly Republican at the local level as it already was at other levels, with Republicans typically running unopposed.
+In elections between 1996 and 2012, in which eight county offices were on the ballot, no Democrat even filed.
 In November 1999, the last elected Democrat to hold office in Warren County, a member of the Educational Service Center (county school board), lost her seat to a Republican.